Never Use Your Debit Card to Pay For This

 The don’ts of debit cards

-Swiping a debit card is an easy way to make a purchase when you don’t have cash.
-But there are plenty of reasons you should be wary of using them, consumer experts say.
+Swiping a debit card is an easy way to make a purchase when you don’t have cash, but consumer experts say there are plenty of reasons you should be wary of using them.
 “They’re good for routine transactions and certainly if you’re looking to keep your spending within limits, they do provide you a little bit better way to manage that,” says Leslie Tayne, a financial attorney and author of Life and Debt: A Fresh Approach Toward Achieving Financial Wellness.
 “But for major purchases, credit cards are usually a better way to go because they will offer you more protection.”

 The convenience of using debit cards may be outweighed by the risk of fraud.
 “I think it’s always a bad idea to use your debit card to make a purchase,” says Kimberly Palmer, the personal finance expert at NerdWallet.
 “The only reason you should use your debit card is to withdraw money from an ATM or a bank.”